Free trees

 Frogtown has less tree canopy on private land than any other city neighborhood.
 The energetic Tree Frogs are working to change that.
 This volunteer group has planted more than 1,000 trees in front and back yards, and on public spaces in Frogtown.
 Our goal is 1,000 more trees by 2027!
 JOIN US!

-In 2023, through a collaboration with the US Forest Service, AmeriCorps, Tree Trust and nearby neighborhood organizations, we helped to facilitate the planting of 248 trees in Frogtown, as well as in Hamline-Midway, Summit-University, and Payne-Phalen neighborhoods.
-Here's a summary report of our work in 2023.
+In 2024, through a collaboration with the US Forest Service, AmeriCorps, Tree Trust, Great River Greening and nearby neighborhood organizations, we helped to facilitate the planting of 216 trees in Frogtown, as well as in Hamline-Midway and Summit-University neighborhoods.

 Check out our map showing where trees have been planted, from 2012 to 2023.
 Is your Frogtown Green tree on the map?